maxZ-2020/westmarches/How To/How to track Stuff.md

 * What was the name of that darn Dwarf we met Ages ago
 	* Look into the Session logs, if you talked about something relevant he is there
-	* If you just want the Name of that Shopkeeper for Rolplaying, checkout the Log of the Place where you first met him (her Shop), there you can find the name and see also if he is dead or something
+	* If you just want the Name of that Shopkeeper for Roleplaying, checkout the Log of the Place where you first met him (her Shop), there you can find the name and see also if he is dead or something
 * Where did I leave that darn item
 	* Do you remember any of the Places where you saw it
 		* Look into that places Note.
 If it was there then one of the Session Entries references it and then you can figure out where it is now by clicking into that note and checking its log
-*
+* What room connects to which again?
+	* Every Location that is relevant has a Canvas of the same Name